 We’ve written a template letter you can use to help convince your Boss to fund your attendance at a LMA.
 Just fill in the blanks, print it out, or copy and paste it into an email.
 We’ve even included links to some media articles about the benefits of improv in business.
-Its too legit to quit.
+It’s too legit to quit.
+Make your boss pay!

 You could be "working" with these awesome people!